apache/cordova-docs/docs/en/edge/cordova/events/events.pause.md

 pause
 ===========

-The event fires when a Cordova application is put into the background.
+The event fires when an application is put into the background.

     document.addEventListener("pause", yourCallbackFunction, false);